Why to Consider Removing the Degree Requirement from Your Next Job Posting

 - Education Isn’t Keeping Up – According to Zoe Harte, Senior VP, Head of HR & Talent Innovation at Upwork, “Our education system is not keeping up with the needs businesses have.”
 Current education is not adapting quickly enough to the rapidly changing talent needs of businesses.
 By and large, businesses need more specific, technical, and focused skills than what general subject-matter degrees tend to provide.

-A Learning House and Future Workplace study found that those companies that have or would waive a degree requirement are willing to accept multiple other forms or credentials.
-A majority (66%) of employers said they would accept a recognized certification or other certificate program.
+A Learning House and Future Workplace study found that those companies that have or would waive a degree requirement are willing to accept multiple other forms of credentials.
+A majority (66%) of employers said they would accept a recognized certification or other certificate programs.
 Almost half (47%) would accept an online degree from massive open online courses and nearly a quarter will accept an online badge.
 The key here is that these credentials demonstrate highly specific knowledge and skills.

 - Company-Specific Training & Development – Compounding the issue of education not keeping up is that more and more businesses, especially large firms, are running on customized or proprietary software and systems.
 They also have highly specific standard operating procedures.
-Many companies are realizing that company knowledge, paired with aptitude and customized training, often eliminates or supersedes the need for a degree.
+Many companies are realizing that company knowledge, paired with the aptitude and customized training, often eliminates or supersedes the need for a degree.

 - Increasing Diversity/Anti-Discrimination – Waiving a degree requirement also exposes businesses to a more diverse candidate pool.
 The benefits and positive impacts of a diverse workforce are well documented and discussed.
 Promoting diversity isn’t just good for your business in a creative or cultural sense, it can also matter to you legally.

 Requiring a degree, especially when it’s not truly necessary, may lead to a discrimination claim.
 While it is unlikely discrimination is the intent of a degree requirement, it is an unfortunate outcome.
 According to a 2018 Pell Institute study, kids from higher-income houses were five times as likely to obtain a bachelor’s degree as those from lower-income houses.
-Removing the degree requirement in lieu of equivalent experience or other type of certification helps to alleviate this issue.
+Removing the degree requirement in lieu of equivalent experience or other types of certification helps to alleviate this issue.

-When it comes to making the decision about whether to require a degree, it will likely be on case by case basis.
+When it comes to making the decision about whether to require a degree, it will likely be on a case by case basis.
 There are some positions for which a degree is required by law, such as a CPA, lawyer, and most medical professionals.
 These professions aside, it will ultimately depend on preference and the skills needed for the specific position.
 Before your business places its next job listing, take a second to consider if a degree is really needed.
 If you plan to waive a degree requirement for a role that commonly has one, make sure the minimum equivalent experience balances this out.